T&T x Vox AC15

 Rebuild

-Critical resistors have been upgraded to Vishay 1 watt metal film & leads dressed and routed to minimise background noise & interference.
+Critical resistors were changed to Vishay 1 watt metal film & leads dressed and routed to minimise background noise & interference.
 The reverb circuit has also been rebuilt to be a bit smoother and less ‘in-your-face’ than the original.

 Revoice

-By pulling up the ‘Top Boost’ Treble control, the circuit switches to the original/Vintage EQ circuit, which give more travel over the treble control and a bigger mid-scoop.
+When pulled up, the tone stack switches to the original/Vintage EQ circuit, which give more travel over the treble control and a bigger mid-scoop.

 Vox AC15 - Vintage tone stack